isc-projects/kea/doc/sphinx/arm/ext-gss-tsig.rst

                 "servers": [
                     {
                         // First server (identification is required)
-                        "domain-names": [ ], // if not specified or empty, will match all domains
+                        "domain-names": [ ], // if not specified or empty, will
-                                             // that want to use this IP+port tuple "ip-address": "192.0.2.1",
+                                             // match all domains that want to
+                                             // use this IP+port pair
+                        "ip-address": "192.0.2.1",
                         "port": 53,
-                        "server-principal": "DNS/server1.example.org@REALM",
+                        "server-principal": "DNS/server1.example.org@EXAMPLE.ORG",
-                        "client-principal": "DHCP/admin1.example.org@REALM",
+                        "client-principal": "DHCP/admin1.example.org@EXAMPLE.ORG",
                         "tkey-lifetime": 86400, // 24h
                         "tkey-protocol": "TCP"
                     },